SendingA/Co-NavGPT2/docs/firenav_reproduction.md

 ### `AssertionError: No action 4/5 in action space`

-The VULCAN Habitat patch was not applied, or Python imported another Habitat checkout.
+The FireNav Habitat patch was not applied, or Python imported another Habitat checkout.
 Repeat Section 3.1 and print `habitat.__file__`.

 ### `main.py` returns one observation dict instead of one dict per robot